neolp/itmp/README.md

 message persistence, and,
 management and monitoring.
 The definition and documentation of such Router features is outside the scope of this document.

 ## 1.4.
 Relationship to WebSocket

 ITMP uses WebSocket as its default transport binding, and is a registered WebSocket subprotocol.

 # 2. Conformance Requirements

 All diagrams, examples, and notes in this specification are non-normative, as are all sections explicitly marked non-normative.
 Everything else in this specification is normative.
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].
-Requirements phrased in the imperative as part of algorithms (such as "strip any leading space characters" or "return false and abort these steps") are to be interpreted with the meaning of the key word
-("MUST", "SHOULD", "MAY", etc.) used in introducing the algorithm.
+Requirements phrased in the imperative as part of algorithms (such as "strip any leading space characters" or "return false and abort these steps") are to be interpreted with the meaning of the key word ("MUST", "SHOULD", "MAY", etc.) used in introducing the algorithm.

 Conformance requirements phrased as algorithms or specific steps MAY be implemented in any manner, so long as the end result is equivalent.

 ## 2.1.
 Terminology and Other Conventions

 Key terms such as named algorithms or definitions are indicated like _this_ when they first occur, and are capitalized throughout the text.

 # 3. Realms, Sessions and Transports

 A Realm is a ITMP routing and administrative domain, optionally protected by authentication and authorization.
 ITMP messages are only routed within a Realm.
 Realm with empty name is default.
 A Session is a transient conversation between two Peers attached to a Realm and running over a Transport.
 A Transport connects two ITMP Peers and provides a channel over which ITMP messages for a ITMP Session can flow in both directions.
 ITMP can run over any Transport which is message-based, bidirectional, reliable and ordered.
 The default transport for ITMP is WebSocket [RFC6455], where ITMP is an officially registered [1] subprotocol.

 # 4. Peers and Roles

 A ITMP Session connects two Peers.
 Each ITMP Peer MUST implement one role, and MAY implement more roles.
 A Client MAY implement any combination of the Roles:

-Callee
+* Callee
-Caller
+* Caller
-Publisher
+* Publisher
-Subscriber
+* Subscriber

-Broker
+Some time you need to combine several Roles - you can use

+* Broker = [ Callee +  Caller + Publisher + Subscriber ]
+* Node = [Calle + Publisher]

-This document describes ITMP as in client-to-router communication and direct client-to-client communication is supported by ITMP.
-Router-to-router communication MAY be defined same way.
+This document describes ITMP as in client-to-client communication, client-to-router and router-to-router communication is supported by ITMP by same way.

 ## 4.1.
 Symmetric Messaging

 It is important to note that though the establishment of a Transport might have a inherent asymmetry (like a TCP client establishing a WebSocket connection to a server), and Clients establish ITMP sessions by attaching to Realms on Routers, ITMP itself is designed to be fully symmetric for application components.
 After the transport and a session have been established, any application component may act as Caller, Callee, Publisher and Subscriber at the same time.
 And Routers provide the fabric on top of which ITMP runs a symmetric application messaging service.

 ## 4.2.
 Remote Procedure Call Roles

 The Remote Procedure Call messaging pattern involves peers of two different roles:

-Callee
+* Callee
-Caller
+* Caller

 A Caller issues calls to remote procedures by providing the procedure URI and any arguments for the call.
 The Callee will execute the procedure using the supplied arguments to the call and return the result of the call to the Caller.
 The Caller and Callee will usually run application code, while the Broker works as a generic router for remote procedure calls decoupling Callers and Callees.

 ## 4.3.
 Publish & Subscribe Roles

-The Publish & Subscribe messaging pattern involves peers of three different roles:
+The Publish & Subscribe messaging pattern involves peers of two different roles:

-Subscriber
+* Subscriber
-Publisher
+* Publisher

 A Publishers publishes events to topics by providing the topic URI and any payload for the event.
 Subscribers of the topic will receive the event together with the event payload.
-Subscribers subscribe to topics they are interested in with Brokers.
-Publishers initiate publication first at Brokers.
+Subscribers subscribe to topics they are interested.

+Broker act both as Publisher for Subscribers and as Subscriber for Publishers at the same time.
 Brokers route events incoming from Publishers to Subscribers that are subscribed to respective topics.

 The Publisher and Subscriber will usually run application code, while the Broker works as a generic router for events decoupling Publishers from Subscribers.

 ## 4.4.
 Peers with multiple Roles

 Note that Peers might implement more than one role: e.g. a Peer might act as Caller, Publisher and Subscriber at the same time.
 Another Peer might act also as Broker.

 # 5. Building Blocks

 ITMP is defined with respect to the following building blocks

 1. Identifiers
 2. Serializations
 3. Transports

 For each building block, ITMP only assumes a defined set of requirements, which allows to run ITMP variants with different concrete bindings.

 ## 5.1.
 Identifiers

 ### 5.1.1.
 URIs

 ITMP needs to identify the following persistent resources:

 1. Topics
 2. Procedures
-3. Errors
+3. Interfaces

 These are identified in ITMP using Uniform Resource Identifiers (URIs) [RFC3986] that MUST be Unicode strings.
 When using JSON as ITMP serialization format, URIs (as other strings) are transmitted in UTF-8 [RFC3629] encoding.